 Board (IRB) has been established to approve research projects involving

-the use of human participants.
+the use of human participants (or source-identifiable biospecimens from human participants).
 The IRB exists both because Bates wants

 to ensure that research participants are treated with the utmost respect

 and safety and because federal law requires that all federally funded

 research involving human participants receive IRB approval.
 The research

 projects concerned include not only standard research but in-class

 research and community-based research (CBR) projects as well, and extend to journals

 and photographs, video and tape recordings of participants.

 The members of the IRB for 2017-2018 are: Helen Boucher (co-chair), Michael Murray (co-chair), Amy Douglass, and Cynthia Baker.
 Adilah Muhammad and Dr. Candace Walworth, MD, are the community members.